 You would be completely missing out on Vienna if you only saw St. Stephan’s in the center of town, the Opera House, and Mariahilferstrasse, the main shopping street.
 Just like we scoff at tourists in San Francisco who only go to Fisherman’s Wharf, it’s not what locals do.
 However, the center of town is useful in getting one’s bearings for the rest of the city’s bright and newly minted cultural activities.

 Kunst Historisches Museum

-This huge repository for the Italian and Flemish masters keeps an incredible collection of European art.
+This huge repository for the Italian and Flemish masters is an incredible collection of European art.
 The slide show includes the following in order of appearance below (but not chronicalogically): Breughel, Vermeer, Durer, Raphael, and Rembrandt

 If you were wondering where all the artifacts from early Mediterranean civilizations had gone, you could probably find many of them here, like those in the “mummy” room:

 My last-minute museum fix was to the Leopold Museum.
-Leopold was a private philanthropist who decided to collect art after he saw the collection at the Kunsthistorisches Museum and became a patrin of the arts.
+Leopold was a private philanthropist who decided to collect art after he saw the collection at the Kunsthistorisches Museum and became a patron of the arts.